xsscx/srd/SecurityResearchTools_21C39/example-cryptex/src/toybox-srd/Readme.md

 Picked Commit https://github.com/landley/toybox/commit/ea4748a7cbfa5e2f3ef188f917d4e5aeac70dd0f

-This works on macOS 11.x and some macOS12.x Builds
+The toybox-src and DMG Build and Install on macOS 11.x and SRT20C80, and also macOS12.x and SRT21C39 with cryptexctl from libcryptex_executables-169.80.2~9.

 This Directory will capture the changes used to Roll Back and Build Toybox Unstripped for Apple Secuirty Research Device for all IPSW